JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-discover-project.md

 platform-specific part that converts `kotlinx.coroutines` concurrent primitives to JDK concurrent primitives, like `fun CoroutinesDispatcher.asExecutor(): Executor`.
 This additional part of the API isn't available in `commonMain`.

-To explore what Kotlin Mutliplatform libraries are available, see [klibs.io](https://klibs.io).
+To explore available Kotlin Mutliplatform libraries, see [klibs.io](https://klibs.io).

 ## Targets